jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab3.md

 ###### split_round_robin

-* Round-robin, where the consumers read the input data in a fixed rotating order, thus ensuring deterministic behavior, but not allowing load sharing with dynamically varying computational loads for the workers.
+* Round-robin, where the consumers read the input data in a fixed rotating order, thus ensuring deterministic behavior but not allowing load sharing with dynamically varying computational loads for the workers.

 ```c++
 hls::split::round_robin<DATATYPE, NUM_PORTS[, DEPTH]> name